-- We evaluated the internal controls related to the identification of events or changes in circumstances indicating that the carrying amount of an investment might not be recoverable. - We obtained and read management's equity method investment assessment documentation for evaluating events or changes that may indicate that the carrying amount of an investment might not be recoverable. - We reviewed management's assessment of events or changes in circumstances for reasonableness. - We evaluated management's significant accounting policies related to the identification of other than temporary impairment.
+- We evaluated Company activities related to the identification of events or changes in circumstances indicating that the carrying amount of an investment might not be recoverable. - We evaluated the information obtained by the Company to assess investee financial activities and business operations. - We reviewed with the Company the process for evaluating investee documentation for consideration of events or changes in circumstances. - We evaluated the Company process for assessing events or changes in circumstances.